pingcap/docs/tiproxy/tiproxy-command-line-flags.md

 ### `-k, --insecure`

-+ Whether skip TLS CA verification when dial to the server
++ Specifies whether to skip TLS CA verification when dialing to the server
 + Default: "false"
 + Useful for testing.

 ### `--ca string`

-+ Specifies the ca when dial to the server.
++ Specifies the CA when dialing to the server.
 + Default: ""
-+ For security.

 ### `--cert string`

-+ Specifies the cert when dial to the server.
++ Specifies the certificate when dialing to the server.
 + Default: ""
-+ For security.